 Sister Anne Marie Joshua prays the rosary after mass at St. Joseph’s Catholic Church in Bowling Green on Friday, Feb.
 14, 2025.

-Anne Marie Joshua is no ordinary parishioner; she’s called to a vocation beyond herself.
-For almost 31 years, Joshua has belonged to the congregation, the Franciscan Sisters of the Immaculate Conception.
+Anne Marie Joshua is no ordinary churchgoer.
+She answered a calling almost 31 years ago, a vocation that transcends herself.
+Joshua belongs to the Franciscan Sisters of the Immaculate Conception congregation.

-Joshua is the only nun in Bowling Green and explained her vocation is all about serving humanity.
-A duty seen in her work serving refugees as a social worker and Program Director at the International Center of Kentucky in Bowling Green.
+Joshua is the only Franciscan nun in Bowling Green, Kentucky, a city of nearly 73,000 and that hosts three Roman Catholic churches.
+More important for Joshua, the city is a federal refugee center, and Joshua’s calling is all about serving humanity as a social worker and Program Director at the International Center of Kentucky in Bowling Green.

 Joshua sings during Mass at Holy Spirit Catholic Church on Sunday, March 9, 2025.
 “I loved God from my childhood,” Joshua said.
 “One of the best ways that I always prayed was to sing.”